Phone etiquette for customer support teams

 Pay attention to the tone of your voice

-Voice is an essential factor of how callers perceive agents.
+Voice is an essential factor in how callers perceive agents.
 To make a connection with customers and show that your care, you need to use a friendly tone and steady volume throughout the entire call.
-Avoid sounding anxious, pushy or salesy.
+Avoid sounding anxious, pushy, or salesy.
 Put an effort to sound friendly and professional.
 Even if customers sound frustrated or angry, you should keep calm and kindly manage the situation.
 Try to find a perfect balance between speaking too loud and too quiet.
 Never shout, but make sure that customers can hear you clearly.
 Agents should not emphasize any personal opinions or biases.
 That professional approach will help to manage issues more effectively.

 Use appropriate language

-Ask before redirect or putting on hold
+Ask before redirecting or putting on hold

 Sometimes customers call the company because they have more than one issues they would like to discuss.
 If you need to transfer a given customer to the right agent who is more qualified to help, you should ask if that is acceptable for them.
 Moreover, explain why it is necessary.
 That way, customers will understand why they need to explain their problems all over again to another person.
 Sometimes you probably have to put a customer on hold to check some information.
 Do not pretend that you know the answer if it is, in fact, the opposite.
 In order to help your customers in the best way, you can take your time to find the most accurate response.
 Make sure that your interlocutor is willing to wait and inform how long it is going to take, and again, that it is necessary.